rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 #### What to capture in diary entries?

 I created a `/diary` [slash command](https://code.claude.com/docs/en/slash-commands) that prompts Claude Code to capture key session details like what was accomplished, design decisions, challenges, user preferences, and PR feedback.

-Entries save to `~/.claude/memory/diary/YYYY-MM-DD-session-N.md`.
+Diary entries are saved to:
+`~/.claude/memory/diary/YYYY-MM-DD-session-N.md`

 #### When to create diary entries?